x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/address-books/offline-address-books/create-virtual-directory.md

 ms.service: exchange-online
 localization_priority: Normal
 ms.assetid: 2c70e21f-2b12-414a-9e8c-65634a767c72
 description: "The OAB virtual directory is the distribution for the OAB.
 By default, when Microsoft Exchange Server is installed, a new virtual directory named OAB is created in the default internal website in Internet Information Services (IIS).
 If you have client-side users that connect to Microsoft Outlook from outside your organization's firewall, you can add an external website.
-Alternatively, when you run the New-OABVirtualDirectory cmdlet in the Shell, a new virtual directory named OAB is created in the default IIS website on the local Exchange server."
+Alternatively, when you run the New-OABVirtualDirectory cmdlet in Exchange Online PowerShell, a new virtual directory named OAB is created in the default IIS website on the local Exchange server."
 ---

 # Create an offline address book virtual directory

 The OAB virtual directory is the distribution for the OAB.
 By default, when Microsoft Exchange Server is installed, a new virtual directory named OAB is created in the default internal website in Internet Information Services (IIS).
 If you have client-side users that connect to Microsoft Outlook from outside your organization's firewall, you can add an external website.
-Alternatively, when you run the **New-OABVirtualDirectory** cmdlet in the Shell, a new virtual directory named OAB is created in the default IIS website on the local Exchange server.
+Alternatively, when you run the **New-OABVirtualDirectory** cmdlet in Exchange Online PowerShell, a new virtual directory named OAB is created in the default IIS website on the local Exchange server.

 Creating an OAB virtual directory isn't a common task.
 Exchange allows for one OAB virtual directory named OAB, and you should create an OAB virtual directory only if there is a problem with the existing OAB virtual directory, and the previous OAB virtual directory was removed.